MONEI/Shopify-api-node/README.md

 parameters needed to fetch the next and previous page of results.

 This feature is only available on version 2.24.0 and above.

+## Shopify rate limit avoidance

+`shopify-api-node` has two optional mechanisms for avoiding requests failing with `429 Rate Limit Exceeded` errors from Shopify.

+The `autoLimit` option implements a client side leaky bucket algorithm for delaying requests until Shopify is likely to accept them.
+When `autoLimit` is on, each `Shopify` instance will track how many requests have been made, and delay sending subsequent requests if the rate limit has been exceeded.
+`autoLimit` is very efficient because it almost entirely avoids sending requests which will return 429 errors, but, it does not coordinate between multiple `Shopify` instances or across multiple processes.
+If you're using `shopify-api-node` in many different processes, `autoLimit` will not correctly avoid 429 errors.

+The `maxRetries` option implements a retry based strategy for getting requests to Shopify, where when a 429 error occurs, the request is automatically retried after waiting.
+Shopify usually replies with a `Retry-After:` header indicating to the client when the rate limit is available, and so `shopify-api-node` will wait that long before retrying.
+If you are using `shopify-api-node` in many different processes, they will all be competing to use the same rate limit shopify enforces, so there is no guarantee that retrying after the `Retry-After` header delay will work.
+It is recommended to set `maxRetries` to a high value like `10` if you are making many concurrent requests in many processes to ensure each request is retried for long enough to succeed.

+`autoLimit` and `maxRetries` can't be used simultaneously.
+Both are off by default.

 ## Available resources and methods